Otoman Zar-Adusht Ha'nish: 1912 arrest

 The Lindsay case prompted an investigation of the movement, and after Hanisch sent an alleged obscene book by express to another state, the temple was raided on March 4, 1912, and he was arrested.
 He was convicted of sending obscene literature in interstate commerce, fined $2,500 and sentenced to six months' imprisonment.
-The "literature" in question was his book Inner Studies which was reported at the time to be sold from anything from $10 to $50 depending upon the resources of the purchaser.
+The "literature" in question was his book Inner Studies which was reported at the time to be sold for anything from $10 to $50 depending upon the resources of the purchaser.

 1920 charges

-In early 1920, Hanisch was again arrested in Chicago, and sent to Los Angeles to answer criminal charges, a grand jury having voted ten indictments against him on June 14, 1918, after hearing charges.
+Hanisch was accused of pedophilic sexual abuse.
+In early 1920, Hanisch was arrested in Chicago, and sent to Los Angeles to answer criminal charges, a grand jury having voted ten indictments against him on June 14, 1918, after hearing charges.
 Several of the complainants were children ranging in age from 11 to 15 years old.
-The Los Angeles police revealed that Hanisch's real name was Otto Zachariah Hanisch, that he was a Russian, that his father was a Milwaukee music teacher named Richard Hanisch, and that he had been lecturing under the name of Dr. Ken Wilson.
+The Los Angeles police mistakenly claimed that Hanisch's real name was Otto Zachariah Hanisch, that he was a Russian, and that his father was a Milwaukee music teacher named Richard Hanisch.
+They also said he had been lecturing under the name of Dr. Ken Wilson.